nambona890/SFMLTest/README.md

 Simple test of SFML and ImGui in C++.

+## Build Instructions
+Unless you are willing to replace the libraries, this solution must be built in VS 2019.

 ## Controls for the Muncher Scene

 - R: Generate new red munchers.